catalyzeio/paas-faq/buildpacks.md

 Sometimes an application will have dependencies outside of the buildpack that cannot be retrieved by other means such as ruby gems.
 Catalyze provides the means to install software from the apt repositories for Ubuntu 14.04.

 In your application repository, create a top level folder named `.catalyze` and create a file called `packages` inside of the `.catalyze` folder.
 List the packages that you would like installed in your environment, one package per line.
 Keep in mind that these packages must be available in the standard Ubuntu 14.04 repositories.
+Standard location of binaries installed via this method is /usr/bin.

 `/.catalyze/packages`